danielruffolodeveloper/boards/README.md

 ### Summary
 Version 1 of this project is essentially an MVP, with a primary focus on delivering only the essential features.

-- Users can easily sign in using Google Firebase Auth
+- Users can easily sign in using AD Authentication

 - Users can view all associated account boards